PascalBod/ESP01-RTOS/README.md

 This repository contains material resulting from my experimentations with the ESP-01 board, based on the ESP8266.

-May main target, with these experimentations, is to get acquainted with the Espressif RTOS SDK.
+My main target, with these experimentations, is to get acquainted with the Espressif RTOS SDK.

 Current repository is structured as follows: